What is CBN and How it Can Help With Sleep?

 What is CBN?

-Cannabinol, or CBN, is a mildly psychoactive component found in cannabis, which, like strongly psychoactive THC, is derived from tetrahydrocannabinolic acid (THC-A).
+Cannabinol, or CBN, is a mildly psychoactive component found in cannabis, which, like strongly psychoactive THC, is derived from tetrahydrocannabinol acid (THC-A).
 CBN is created when THC-A oxidizes.
-Although you may not fill the same effects as the THC "high," you may experience a sedative effect.
+Although you may not feel the same effects as the THC "high," you may experience a sedative effect.
 It is known to have mild psychoactive effects and is only found in trace amounts of cannabis.
 If you are a THC user and if you feel the need to sleep after consuming - and wanting to tackle the Uber Eats driver, it is more than likely that the product carried high levels of CBN.
 Not only is it a mild sedative, but it can also stimulate your appetite as well.

 CBN can be used effectively as a sleep aid or relaxant.
 This cannabinoid has also been shown to help regulate the immune system and works to relieve the pain and inflammation caused by several conditions, including arthritis and Crohn's disease.
 Studies show that it can be used to reduce the intraocular eye pressure caused by glaucoma.
 CBN acts as an anticonvulsant, so it is also beneficial to patients who have seizure disorders, including epilepsy.